softwareconstruction240/autograder/getting-started/windows.md

 and paste a link to the autograder GitHub repo (or your fork of it).
 The remainder of the setup after clicking `Build Container and Continue` is the same as above, except that to reopen the container after you've closed it, you'll need to open Gateway again and select the dev container from there.

-### VSCode

-Go fish🐟 These instructions are not included in this file.
-It should be possible to simply use VSCode's Dev Containers extension, though.

 ## Development inside WSL